Going to an epilepsy monitoring unit? Here’s what to expect

 • Once monitoring is complete, the technician will remove the electrodes from your head - this can be a little uncomfortable

-Before staying at an epilepsy center near you, someone at the EMU will advise you on how to prepare.
-Usually, this will involve things like:
+Before staying at an epilepsy center near you, ask the treatment team or your doctor how to prepare.
+This may involve things like:

 • Shampooing your hair the night before